Upendra48/Plant-Disease-Detection-using-Leaf-Images/README.md

 ## Evaluation
 - The model's performance is assessed using validation and test datasets.
-- Accuracy, loss, and confusion matrices are used as evaluation metrics.
+- For now only Accuracy used as evaluation metrics.

 ## Results
 - The final trained model achieves a high accuracy in distinguishing healthy and diseased potato leaves.